Home/Guides/Zero-Shot Prompting: Examples, vs Few-Shot & Full Guide [2026]

 7 min read

-What Zero-Shot Prompting Means
+What Is Zero-Shot Prompting?

 Zero-shot prompting is the simplest form of AI interaction: you describe a task, and the model performs it without seeing any examples of what good output looks like.
 The 'zero' refers to zero training examples provided at inference time.
 Modern large language models handle zero-shot tasks well across a wide range of common domains because their pretraining data already contains millions of examples of those tasks.
 When you ask 'summarize this article in 3 bullet points,' the model has seen thousands of similar instructions during training and can reliably execute the task without further guidance.